Thoughts On My Art Journey

 It's ironic to think how art came in to my life at my lowest point.
 If I hadn't had a baby and was suffering from depression, I would not have stumbled upon art.
 So I suppose being a mother and being an artist are interchangeable in a lot of ways for me.
 Does being an artist make me a better mother?
 Or does motherhood inform my art?
 Maybe both.
 I'm certainly not painting babies or children all the time.
 But I know this: that when I'm painting something, I have moments of quiet joy and gratitude that I can do what I'm doing and watch my daughter grow at the same time.
 I was never a mother whose whole life had to revolve around her child.
-I need something outside of the sphere of motherhood to make me appreciate motherhood.
+I needed something outside of the sphere of motherhood to make me appreciate motherhood.
 Art gave me that.
 It created a space in my life where I thought there was no more room to grow and nothing more to learn.
 Or rather, reminded me that it was always there.